 "There's a hell of a lot of work to do and not a lot of time with which to do it," said Unifor National President Jerry Dias in an interview.

 - GM workers in Oshawa, Ont., brace for 'the fight of our lives'

 - Auto analysts split on Unifor's strength in GM contract talks

-Canada has been struggling to get new investment from automakers in its once-thriving car industry, which is losing out to the southern United States and lower-cost Mexico.
-Between 2001 and 2013, some 14,300 jobs were lost in vehicle manufacturing in Canada, according to the Automotive Policy Research Centre in Hamilton.
+Canada has been struggling to get new investment from automakers in its once-thriving car industry, losing out to the southern United States and lower-cost Mexico.
+Between 2001 and 2013, some 14,300 jobs were lost in vehicle manufacturing in Canada, according to the Automotive Policy Research Centre in Hamilton, Ont.